harshaislive/10cent/Interactive_Questions.md

 - "I live by the seasons"

 **Insights**:
-- For lost track/office answers: "That's exactly why 30 nights a year could change everything."
+- For lost track/office answers: "We have paved over the calendar.
+Reconnect with the rhythm of the earth, not the fiscal quarter."
-- For notice but don't experience answers: "You remember what clarity feels like.
-What if you could have that 10% of your year?"
+- For notice but don't experience answers: "Looking at rain through glass isn't the same as feeling it.
+Break the glass.
+Step out for 10% of your year."
-- For weekend/living by seasons answers: "You're ahead of most.
-Imagine making that 10% of every year—fully immersive."
+- For weekend/living by seasons answers: "You are rare.
+Most people live in air-conditioning.
+You live in the world.
+You belong here."

 ---